 Flash Sale is one of the eCommerce promotion ideas that you have often come across!
 Through a flash sale, you can easily create a sense of urgency of time and FOMO (fear of missing out).
 As a result, you will not only entice bargain hunters but also be able to meet your flash sale goals, such as clearing excess inventory, getting new customers to sample you, luring loyal customers and also retargeting people who’ve already visited your website.

 Even your peers agree.
 Monetate found that about 56% of businesses agree that flash sale campaigns perform better than regular promotion campaigns.
 If you are convinced about running a flash sale, we recommend you read this guide by Shopify.
 They list out practical tips that guarantee profitability and not just a momentary increase in sales.

 The solution to eliminating your customer’s boredom is to make your product pages more interactive.
 When you do that you not only retain their interest throughout the buying process but also encourage a faster checkout.
 For example, Nike Pro 360 Fit has an interactive tool called ‘Bra Fit Finder’.
 Apparently, it is built keeping in mind female comfort, both in terms of their shopping experience as well as training.
 It delivers recommendations just like a helpful in-store salesperson would.

 We have another excellent example of how Brickfielder, a golfing apparel company, uses interactive elements for their products.
-They explain the technological materials and functional design they use to create perfect golf wear for any kind of weather and wind situations.
+They explain the technological materials and functional design they use to create perfect golf wear for any kind of weather and wind situation.

 #4 Provide FREE Shipping, Returns or Exchanges